-- The 2020 current issue is Water Resource Management: Local Control and Local Solutions.
+- The 2024 current issue is Renewable Energy for a Sustainable Future.
 The international competition has released learning objectives for all study areas.
 They can be viewed here.

-- The state Envirothon will be held in May 2020 at the Lake Cumberland 4-H Education and Leadership Center in Jabez, Ky.
-The winner of the Kentucky Envirothon will go on to compete at the North American Envirothon July 26 - August 1 at University of Nebraska in Lincoln.
+- The state Envirothon will be held in May 2024 at the North Central 4-H Camp in Carlisle, Ky.
+The winner of the Kentucky Envirothon will go on to compete at the North American Envirothon July 28-August 3 at Hobart and William Smith Colleges in New York.

-- Kentucky Envirothon is made possible by Kentucky Association of Conservation Districts, Kentucky Association of Conservation Districts Auxiliary, Dow Corning of Carrollton, Kentucky Farm Bureau Federation, Farm Credit Mid-America, Kentucky Department of Agriculture, Kentucky Department of Fish and Wildlife Resources, Kentucky Division of Water, Kentucky Division of Forestry and the Kentucky Division of Conservation.
+- Kentucky Envirothon is made possible by Kentucky Association of Conservation Districts, Kentucky Association of Conservation Districts Auxiliary, Kentucky Farm Bureau Federation, Farm Credit Mid-America, Kentucky Department of Agriculture, Kentucky Department of Fish and Wildlife Resources, Kentucky Division of Water, Kentucky Division of Forestry and the Kentucky Division of Conservation.

 For more information about the Envirothon, contact Johnna McHugh by email or call 502-782-6703.